FilipaGo/payup-app-prototype/README.md

 We worked on developing a modern and friendly visual identity, that fit our target.

 We settled a base colour palette with two shades of blue and purple, trying to harmonize the app and the website's look and feel.
-Additionally, we used grey for the text and a great deal of light tones to keep the interface clean.
+Additionally, we used grey for the text and plenty of light tones to keep the interface clean.

 Being the colour associated with technology, Blue represents trust, wisdom, confidence and stability.
 It has positive effects on the mind and body and can cause it to produce chemicals that radiate calm and tranquillity.